Steps to Apply for International Students on an F-1 student visa

 - Log in using your Tri-C ID and the password you just created.
 (You will need to create a new password every 120 days)

-Schedule your classes on the Registration tab of my Tri-C space or in person at the Enrollment Center.
+Schedule your classes in My Tri-C Space (Search Registration on the Discover page) or in person at the Enrollment Center.

 Registration is not complete until you have paid or made arrangements to pay for your tuition and fees.
-Students who wish to make an international payment from any country, using any currency, can log on to My Tri-C Space and select the Pay My Tuition link.
+Students can make an international payment from any country, using any currency, by searching Paying for College on the Discover page in My Tri-C Space.
 Cash and check payments can be made in person at the Enrollment Center.
-Credit card payments can be made in My Tri-C space on the Paying for College tab.
+Credit card payments can also be made in My Tri-C Space by searching Paying for College on the Discover page.
 View the deadline dates.
 There is a payment deadline for each term.

 International students must pay in full at the time of registration.
 To arrange an installment payment plan, an international student must present their Social Security card or be accompanied by a co-signer who has a Social Security number.
 Go to the Enrollment Center to receive an installment payment agreement form and learn about the required documents.